camunda/blog.camunda.org/content/post/2020/07/cawemo-enterprise-on-premises-1.3-released.md

 The main improvements in this release are:

-- Links to Call Activity are persisted in the XML as _calledElement_ and better manageable through the UI.
+- Call Activity Links are persisted in the XML as _calledElement_ and better manageable through the UI.
 - Related diagrams can be restored as milestones into the current diagram.
 - Single milestones can be deleted from synced modeler diagrams and deployed engine processes.